 Butter shortbread cookies may be stored in an airtight container at room temperature for up to 1 week.
 Baked cookies will also freeze well for up to 3 months, simply thaw to room temperature before serving.
 You may also freeze the cookie dough for up to 3 months and thaw it overnight in the refrigerator.

 - When measuring your flour for these cookies, avoid scooping it from the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.

 - The cookie dough will be a little crumbly as you mix in the dry ingredients, but keep on mixing and it will come together.

 - Be sure to flatten the cookies with either a cookie stamp, the bottom of a cup, or the tines of a fork before you bake them.
 It’s also best to coat whatever you use in some powdered sugar before you press down on the cookies so they don’t stick to it.

-- If you want to top these cookies with an icing that hardens, you can use the icing recipe from my cut-out sugar cookies.
+- If you want to top these cookies with an icing that hardens, you can use my easy sugar cookie icing.